 Decide in advance who will be on your Incident Response Team (IRT) and who will participate in incident response meetings.
 It's important to include someone from your IT, legal, operations, and communications teams.
-If you're a small campaign and don't have full-time communications, IT, or operations support, plan to include any key staff who oversee campaign operations.
+If you don't have full-time communications, IT, or operations support, plan to include any key staff who oversee campaign operations.

 Determine the chain of command for decision-making in the event of a breach, especially regarding communications.
-In many cases, this will be the campaign manager, but some managers may choose to delegate responsibility to someone else.
+In many cases, this will be the campaign lead, but some leadership may choose to delegate responsibility to someone else.
+Write down that decision-making tree and make sure those who are part of it understand their roles.

 Identify what app or technology you will use to communicate if you think your systems have been breached.
-For example, if your email is hacked, you may want to rely on a secure messaging app such as Signal or Wickr.
+For example, if your email is hacked, you may want to rely on a secure messaging app such as Signal or WhatsApp.
 Communication during a breach is essential, but you don't want your adversaries to know what you're saying-or even that you are responding to their actions.